codeforkjeff/S275_ETL/README.md

 - Python 3.7.4 - this includes the minimum version of sqlite3 needed to support the window functions used in this code.
 - ODBC drivers for Microsoft Access (included with [Microsoft Access Database Engine 2016](https://www.microsoft.com/en-us/download/details.aspx?id=54920))
+- Roughly 1GB of disk space for each academic year of data, when using sqlite3

 # Instructions